 - Science is real.
 Discovery and application of new knowledge is the path to improve the lives of people with diabetes.

 - Diversity, equity, and inclusion are critically important for all aspects of science and society.
-The VDRC is committed to diversity, equity, and inclusion amongst our investigators, trainees, and staff and throughout Vanderbilt and our local communities.
+The DRTC is committed to diversity, equity, and inclusion amongst our investigators, trainees, and staff and throughout Vanderbilt and our local communities.
 We partner with others including Vanderbilt’s Office of Health Equity (OHE) and Vanderbilt’s Office for Enhancing Diversity in Graduate Education (VU-EDGE) to pursue these goals.

 Values in Action

-At our annual Diabetes Day (November 2020), the VDRC community gathered to set SMART goals (goals that are Specific, Measurable, Achievable, Relevant, and Time-bound) related to diversity, equity, and inclusion.
+At our annual Diabetes Day (November 2020), the DRTC community gathered to set SMART goals (goals that are Specific, Measurable, Achievable, Relevant, and Time-bound) related to diversity, equity, and inclusion.
 Below are are some of our responses.